Archiecool4/NADLabTools/README.md

 The repository includes:

 - NADLabTools.py - The Python source code.

-- NADLabTools.exe - A PyInstaller executable of the program.
+Use PyInstaller to generate an executable of the program.
+First install PyInstaller using the command line:

+`pip install pyinstaller`

+Then generate the executable:

+`pyinstaller --onefile NADLabTools.py`